 Concurrent with his role at OMB, Jonathan was Special Advisor to the Acting Director of the Consumer Financial Protection Bureau (CFPB), helping the Bureau’s leadership navigate its committees of jurisdiction.
 Jonathan also managed the successful Senate confirmation of the permanent Director of the CFPB.

-Previously, Jonathan served on the Leadership staff of Majority Whip Senator John Cornyn (R-TX), advising the Whip Team on budget, tax, and trade policy and managing outreach with outside organizations.
+Previously, Jonathan served on the Leadership staff of Majority Whip Senator John Cornyn (R-TX), advising the Whip Team on budget, tax, and trade policy and managing outreach with outside organizations, including successful coalition building efforts on key issues for the business community.
 He also worked on the Leadership staff of Minority Whip Senator Jon Kyl (R-AZ).

 Outside of Congress, Jonathan worked as Policy Director for the Marco Rubio for President campaign, acting as the candidate’s top policy advisor and managing an extensive network of policy surrogates.
 Earlier in his career, Jonathan was Legislative Assistant to Senator Rubio, handling economic issues.